What is ADHD?

 How to get a diagnosis

 Severe cases of ADHD require specialist assessment and are managed by the psychiatry team.
-For a referral to be considered, there are special forms which need to be filled out, these are linked below.
-If you think you may have ADHD and would like to be considered for formal assessment, please complete the forms honestly, and bring them to an appointment with any of the doctors where we can discuss this further.
+For a referral to be considered, the GP will need to take a history and complete some screening tests.
+If you think you may have ADHD and would like to be considered for formal assessment, please contact reception to book an appointment to speak to a clinician.

 The conversation and awareness around ADHD traits has increased massively in recent years.
-Unfortunately, this means the service is extremely busy and the waiting list time for assessment is around 3 years.
+Unfortunately, this means the service is extremely busy and the waiting list time for assessment is over 5 years.

 Following an NHS diagnosis and management plan, the specialist team may request us to continue any monitoring or medication in General Practice.
 This is done using a Shared Care Agreement (read more about these here), whereby specialists initiate treatment, and we are able to continue this under their careful guidance and follow up.